api-platform/docs/core/dto.md

 # Using Data Transfer Objects (DTOs)

-## Specifying an Input or an Output data representation
+## Specifying an Input or an Output Data Representation

 For a given resource class, you may want to have a different representation of this class as input (write) or output (read).
 To do so, a resource can take an input and/or an output class: